 - Is a deposit required?

-Yes, all our host families require deposits equal to the first months rent.
+Yes, all our hosts require deposits equal to the first month’s rent.
 The deposits are fully

 refunded when all terms of the housing agreement are met.

-- Will I share meals with my family and what will the cost be?
+- Will I share meals with my host and what will the cost be?

-Most of our families do not offer meals because we discovered that our students really enjoyed
+Most of our hosts do not offer meals because we discovered that our guests really enjoyed

 a flexible schedule to have meals with friends, stay at school or the library to study.
 Some